righthandabacus/righthandabacus.github.io/_posts/2012-05-22-linearization.markdown

 \end{aligned}
 $$

-for an extra binary variable $b$.
+for an extra binary variable $$b$$.
 Similar binary variable trick can be applied to objective functions that takes different value based on some conditions.
 If the two constraints are mututally exclusive, however, we should add